 Wild Wilderness Drive-Through Safari is located in Gentry, in Northwest Arkansas, Google Map.
 Gentry is right outside of Fayetteville and almost a four hour drive from Little Rock.

 Wild Wilderness Drive-Through Safari sometimes allows close encounters with exotic animals.
-On my visit, they had a baby Capuchin monkey, a snake and a lemur available for interaction.
+Previously, they've had a baby Capuchin monkey, a snake and a lemur available for interaction.
 Others report different animal interactions on their visit, so they have a variety of animals available to meet the public.

 Food is available for purchase and is supposed to be fed only to the petting zoo animals, and not to the wildlife on the drive-through.
 You are also supposed to keep your windows up through the drive-through.